fbpx

 What is Healthcare Technology?

 Healthcare technology, also called “health tech,” is a term used to describe technologies developed to support and improve the healthcare system.
 According to the World Health Organization, health tech is the “application of organized skills and knowledge mirroring devices, procedures, medicines, systems, and vaccines developed to solve health problems and improve lives.”
-Health tech includes devices, pharmaceuticals, procedures, systems used in the healthcare industry, and computer-based information systems.
+Health tech includes devices, pharmaceuticals, procedures, systems used in the healthcare industry like pacs for radiology, and computer-based information systems.

 7 Emerging Technologies Shaping the Future of Healthcare